New bounds on the anti-Ramsey numbers of star graphs: Result for general graphs when

-{\it Claim (c)}: {\it The neighbors of vertices in $H_2$, which are not in $T$, lie in $A$.} To prove, we observe that the colors incident on vertices in $H_2$ appear in a characteristic path of length at least two (as vertices in $T$ are on such paths).
-Then as $H_2\subseteq O$, from Claim (a), we have that a vertex $v\in H_2$ is not incident with a vertex in $O$.
-Further, $v$ is not incident with a vertex in $B$, as the only internal vertices in $\chi$ that are incident with colors at $v$ are its neighbors in $T$.
-Hence, all the neighbors of $v$, not in $T$ are in $A$.
+{\it Proof of Claim:} To prove, we observe that each color incident on vertices in $S_2$ appears in some characteristic path of length at least two (as vertices in $T$ are on such paths).
+Then as $S_2\subseteq N_0$, from Claim~\ref{acoloredge}, we have that a vertex $v\in S_2$ is not adjacent to a vertex in $N_0$.
+Further, $v$ is not adjacent to a vertex in $N_2'$: Suppose $v$ is adjacent to a vertex $u$ in $N_2'$.
+Let $color(vu) = a$.
+Since $u \in N_2'$, it is an internal vertex in $\chi$, and therefore there should be an edge, say $uw$ in $\chi$ such that $color(uw)=a$.
+Now there should be an edge $vx$ such that $color(vx)=a$, for some $x \in T$ since $v \in S_2$.
+But it is clear that $uw$ is the only edge colored with color $a$ in $\chi$, and since $u \not \in T$, $w=x$.
+But then $v$ is adjacent to both $u$ and $w$, forming an $a$-colored triangle containing an edge of $\chi$, which is a contradiction by Claim~\ref{acolortriangle}.
+We infer that $v$ cannot be adjacent to any vertex in $N_2'$.
+Hence, all the neighbors of $v$, not in $T$ are in $N_1$.

 ~~~~~~~~~